d3x-at/sd-parsers/README.md

     * `model`: The model used by this sampler.
     * `prompts`: A list of positive prompts used by this sampler.
     * `negative_prompts`: A list of negative prompts used by this sampler.

-* `models`: Models used in the image generation process.

 * `metadata`: Additional metadata which could not be attributed to one of the former described.